-The purpose of this document is to outline the methods used by the Oregon Evidence-based Practice Center (EPC), based at Oregon Health & Science University, in developing drug class reviews for the Oregon Health Plan Practitioner-Managed Prescription Drug Plan.
+The purpose of this document is to outline the methods used by the Oregon Evidence-based Practice Center (EPC), based at Oregon Health & Science University, and any subcontracting EPCs, in producing drug class reviews for the Drug Effectiveness Review Project.

 The methods outlined in this document ensure that the products created in this process are methodologically sound, scientifically defensible, reproducible, and well-documented.
 This document has been adapted from the Procedure Manual developed by the Methods Work Group of the United States Preventive Services Task Force (version 1.9, September 2001), with additional material from the NHS Centre for Reviews and Dissemination (CRD) report on Undertaking Systematic Reviews of Research on Effectiveness: CRD's Guidance for Carrying Out or Commissioning Reviews (2nd edition, 2001) and "The Database of Abstracts of Reviews of Effects (DARE)" in Effectiveness Matters, vol. 6, issue 2, December 2002, published by the CRD.
-To ensure scientific rigor and relevance of the work, the Oregon EPC develops key questions and criteria for admissible evidence, and uses these to create a literature search strategy that best captures the appropriate evidence.
-To consider papers identified by the searches, the teams use the criteria for admissible evidence (explicit inclusion and exclusion criteria) to select papers that provide information to help answer the key questions.
-They abstract key data from these selected papers.
-The teams use established criteria to assess the internal validity of the evidence in each paper, as well as the total internal validity, external validity, and coherence of the evidence for each key question.